drawwithcode/2018-group-work-group-09/README.md

     <em>Preview of the dimension of the planet the user is about to drop</em>
 </p>

 2. The planets fluctuate at different speeds once the users planetary system is loaded into the galaxy.
 The speed increase  starts when the spacebar is pressed and increases incrementally until the loading is successful.
 If the user releases the key, the speed decreases until it returns to that before the action.
 The action of pressing the spacebar is another visual feedback value, especially when a loading bar appears.
-In addition, the speed increase is also displayed in the console, highlighting with the text the change.
+In addition, the speed increase is also displayed in the console, highlighting the change with the text.

 3. The console element on one side of the screen helps to create a simple but very direct way of giving information and instructions.
 It recalls the typical aesthetics of the terminals, remaining in accordance with the simple style used on the site.